Nancy Dupree

-Nancy Hatch Dupree (نانسي دوپري; October 3, 1927 – September 10, 2017) was an American-Afghan historian whose work primarily focused on the history of modern Afghanistan.
+Nancy Hatch Dupree (نانسي دوپري; October 3, 1927 – September 10, 2017) was an American historian whose work primarily focused on the history of modern Afghanistan.
 She was the director of the Afghanistan Center at Kabul University and author of five books that she compiled while studying the history of Afghanistan from 1962 until the late 1970s, writing about tourism and history of Bamyan, Kabul, Kandahar, Herat, Mazar-i-Sharif and so on.
-She was fondly called the "grandmother of Afghanistan", having spent more of her life there or with Afghans abroad.
+She was fondly called the "grandmother of Afghanistan", having spent much of her life there or with Afghans abroad.

 Early life and education

 Nancy Dupree was born as Nancy Hatch in Cooperstown, New York.
 She spent most of her childhood in India, then under the British Raj.
 Her parents were working in Kerala, where her father was an adviser to the Maharaja of Travancore.
 Her mother, a Broadway actress, was drawn to Indian art and theatrical dance forms and embarked on the first PhD on Kathakali in the British Raj by a foreign scholar.

 Hatch graduated from Barnard College in 1949.
 She then went to Columbia University to study Chinese.
 She did her master's in Chinese Art at Columbia University, but her life was linked to southern Asia in an inexorable manner.